crate/cratedb-guide/docs/feature/query/recurrent.md

 ON CONFLICT (ts_hour, sensor_id) DO UPDATE SET value_avg = excluded.value_avg;
 ```

-This INSERT query should be scheduled regularly to update the aggregated data.
+Schedule this INSERT to refresh the aggregates regularly.

 ## Scheduling Methods